-In January 2015, we entered into a collaboration agreement with Viatris for the development and commercialization of a nebulized formulation of our LAMA revefenacin, including YUPELRI.
-Under the terms of the agreement, we and Viatris will co-develop nebulized revefenacin, including YUPELRI, for COPD and other respiratory diseases.
-In 2019, we granted Viatris exclusive development and commercialization rights to nebulized revefenacin in China and adjacent territories, which include the Hong Kong SAR, the Macau SAR, and Taiwan, and we are eligible to receive low double-digit tiered royalties on net sales of nebulized revefenacin, if approved.
-Viatris is responsible for all aspects of development and commercialization of nebulized revefenacin in China and adjacent territories, including pre- and post-launch activities and product registration and all associated costs.
+In January 2015, we entered into a collaboration agreement with Viatris for the development and commercialization of a nebulized formulation of our LAMA refevenacin, including YUPELRI.
+Under the terms of the agreement, we and Viatris will co-develop nebulized refevenacin, including YUPELRI, for COPD and other respiratory diseases.
+VIATRIS is the NDA holder and is responsible for manufacturing, pricing and compliance matters as well as sales and marketing in the community setting.
+We are responsible for sales and marketing in the hospital setting.
+In 2019, we granted Viatris exclusive development and commercialization rights to nebulized refevenacin in China and adjacent territories, which include the Hong Kong SAR, the Macau SAR, and Taiwan, and we are eligible to receive low double-digit tiered royalties on net sales of nebulized refevenacin, if approved.
+Viatris is responsible for all aspects of development and commercialization of nebulized refevenacin in China and adjacent territories, including pre- and post-launch activities and product registration and all associated costs.
 In connection with these agreements, Viatris has certain rights regarding the use of patents and technology with respect to the compounds in our development programs, including development and marketing rights.

 Our partner may not fulfill their obligations under our agreements, and, in certain circumstances, they or we may terminate our partnership with them.
-For example, in June 2023, we received notice from Pfizer terminating the License Agreement (the "Pfizer Agreement") with Pfizer Inc. ("Pfizer") regarding our preclinical program for skin targeted, locally acting pan Janus kinase (JAK) inhibitors that can be rapidly metabolized effective as of October 7, 2023.
+For example, in June 2023, we received notice from Pfizer terminating the License Agreement (the "Pfizer Agreement") with Pfizer Inc. ("Pfizer") regarding our preclinical program for skin targeted, locally acting pan Janus kinase (JAK) inhibitors that can be rapidly metabolized as of October 2023.
 We are assessing our choices with respect to the program covered by the Pfizer Agreement.
-We may be unable to assume the development and commercialization responsibilities covered by the agreements or enter into alternative arrangements with a third-party third party to develop and commercialize such product candidates.
+We may be unable to assume the development and commercialization responsibilities covered by the agreements or enter into alternative arrangements with a third party to develop and commercialize such product candidates.
 If a partner elected to promote alternative products and product candidates such as its own products and product candidates in preference to those licensed from us, does not devote an adequate amount of time and resources to our product or product candidates or is otherwise unsuccessful in its efforts with respect to our products or product candidates, the development and commercialization of products and product candidates covered by the agreements could be delayed or terminated, and future payments to us could be delayed, reduced or eliminated and our business and financial condition could be materially and adversely affected.
 Accordingly, our ability to receive any revenue from the products and product candidates covered by these agreements is dependent on the efforts of our partners.
 If a partner terminates or breaches its agreements with us, otherwise fails to complete its obligations in a timely manner or alleges that we have breached our contractual obligations under these agreements, the chances of successfully developing or commercializing products and product candidates under the collaboration could be materially and adversely affected.
 In addition, effective collaboration with a partner requires coordination to achieve complex and detail-intensive goals between entities that potentially have different priorities, capabilities and processes and successful navigation of the challenges such coordination entails.
 We could also become involved in disputes with a partner, which could lead to delays in or termination of our development and commercialization programs and time-consuming and expensive litigation or arbitration.
 Furthermore, termination of an agreement by a partner could have an adverse effect on the price of our ordinary shares or other securities even if not material to our business.